tsykoduk/TD-to-PG-to-SFDC/README.md

   * path__c: textarea
   * size__c: double
   * user__c: double
-* Hook Heroku Connect up to sync that object and field
+* Hook Heroku Connect up to sync that object and all of those custom fields
 * Insure that you have the following tables in your Postgres Database: